-Bring spring to your smaller or even tiny fairy garden scapes?
+Bring spring to your smaller or even tiny fairy garden scapes.
 These little dynamos produce a treasure trove of flowers.
 They are ideal for containers, rock gardens, edging for borders, or thriving under trees and shrubs.
-They’ll stand out in your garden with thrilling details and compliment other larger spring blooming beauties like tulips and alliums.
+They’ll stand out in your garden with thrilling details and complement other larger spring-blooming beauties like tulips and alliums.

-Narcissus canaliculatis is a miniature heirloom daffodil growing only 13cm (5”) in height, but don’t be fooled by its stature.
-Each bulb produces many stems of that bear 4-7 beautiful blossoms per stem.
-Slightly reflexed petals in crisp white provide great contrast with the crowning orange yellow cups.
-These are Deer and rabbit resistant, plus they have an appealing fragrance you’ll want near your front door or balcony.
+Narcissus canaliculitis is a miniature heirloom daffodil growing only 13cm (5”) in height, but don’t be fooled by its stature.
+Each bulb produces many stems that bear 4-7 beautiful blossoms per stem.
+Slightly reflexed petals in crisp white provide a great contrast with the crowning orange-yellow cups.
+These are Deer and rabbit-resistant, plus they have an appealing fragrance you’ll want near your front door or balcony.
 Plant these naturalizing bulbs in large groupings for swathes of brilliant colour, setting them 5 cm (2”) deep and 8 cm (3”) apart in well-draining soils.
 Add them to your full sun to part shade containers too!
 Hardy to Zone 4.